 The year three GLE places emphasis on evaluating, planning, and choosing programs that will support possible pathways beyond secondary school.
 Self-advocacy continues to be developed with a focus on greater independence and developing SMART (Specific, Measurable, Attainable, Results-based, Timely) goals for their future.
 The future paths explored relate to the workplace, apprenticeships, college, and or university placements.

 GLE40 Program Emphasis

 The year four GLE places an emphasis on applying to and choosing a post-secondary program.
-Students will explore future careers and learn how to write an effective resume along with develop an understanding of financial aid, bursaries and scholarships.
+Students will explore future careers and learn how to write an effective resume along with developing an understanding of financial aid, bursaries, and scholarships.
 Students are provided the opportunity to directly connect with staff from Accessibility Centers from various Universities and Colleges in order to have a better understanding of accessing and utilizing accommodations post-secondary.
-Click here www.transitionresourceguide.ca to get accessibility information for the Universities and Colleges in Ontario.
+Click here at www.transitionresourceguide.ca to get accessibility information for the Universities and Colleges in Ontario.

 AUTISM Scholarships and Information

 Autism Ontario offers three categories of scholarships.
-Awards are offered to individuals on the spectrum, siblings of an individual on the spectrum and the child of a parent on the spectrum, all entering their first year of post-secondary education.
+Awards are offered to individuals on the spectrum, siblings of an individual on the spectrum, and the child of a parent on the spectrum, all entering their first year of post-secondary education.
 If you would like more information visit www.autismontario.com

 ACCESSIBLE Learning Services